 Intra-Border Payments will be made easier

 The blockchain technology, unlike the current fiat system, has no central authority.
+An article from forkast news explains blockchain technology in detail.
 At the same time, the transactions via this technology are exceptionally secured, thanks to the advanced cryptographic technology.
 The banks were first to understand the value of this technology and increased their investment in it.

 The total amount of annual remittance is around $629 billion, and nearly $529 billion goes to developing nations.
 The middlemen get a lot of transaction fees, which is the reason the customers are looking for a better solution.
 Analysts have highlighted numerous examples.
 Lately, Australian Bank collaborated with Ripple to make cross border payments easier.
 Wirex is a FinTech company that allows an instant remittance.
 On top of that, it has also partnered with Visa Debit Card, combining it with a Bitcoin Debit Card, winning more analyst comment.